 Academic Standards and Grading

-Status of a candidate who has met academic and internship requirements in a satisfactory manner.
+Good Standing: Status of a candidate who has met academic requirements in a satisfactory manner.

-Status of a candidate whose academic and internship performance places him/her in jeopardy of falling below the minimum stated standard grade of B on any course assessment during the quarter.
+Warning: Status of a candidate whose academic performance places him/her in jeopardy of falling below the minimum stated standard grade of B on any course assessment during the quarter.

-Causes of and consequences for receiving a Warning, Probation, or Dismissal
+The causes of and consequences for receiving a Warning, Probation, or Dismissal are:

-- A candidate fails (a grade below 70%) any course or internship;
+- A student fails (a grade below B) in any course;

-- A candidate has a cumulative GPA of less than 3.00 at the end of any quarter and then fails to raise his/her cumulative GPA to a 3.00 or higher at the end of the next quarter;
+- A student has a cumulative GPA of less than 3.00 at the end of any quarter;

-- South College reserves the right to dismiss at any time a candidate who, in its judgment, is undesirable and whose continued enrollment is detrimental to him/herself or his/her fellow candidates or whose presence is disruptive to the learning environment, or the orderly operation of the College.
+- South College reserves the right to dismiss at any time a student who, in its judgment, is undesirable and whose continued enrollment is detrimental to him/herself or his/her fellow students or whose presence is disruptive to the learning environment, or the orderly operation of the College.

 Course instructors determine the final grade in all courses.
-Grades are based on the requirements of each course, attendance and participation, and a final examination.
+Grades are based on the requirements of each course, attendance and active participation in online activities, and a final examination.
 Examples of assignments are written assignments, action research, oral presentations with use of technology, reading assignments, reflective journal entries, development of personal portfolio, and professional development activities.
 The weight or value of assignments is found on the course syllabus.

 |LETTER GRADE||Q.P.||PERCENTAGE SCORE RANGE|

-In-Service Candidates must earn a course grade of B, or better, in each graduate course and must maintain a cumulative grade point average (G.P.A.) of 3.00 to remain in the graduate program.
+In-Service Candidates must earn a course grade of B, or better, in each graduate course and must maintain a cumulative grade point average (GPA) of 3.00 to remain in the graduate program.